 In this Article

-IFERROR Function Description:
+IFERROR Function Overview

 The IFERROR Function Checks if a formula results in an error.
 If FALSE, return the original result of the formula.
 If TRUE, return another specified value.

-Syntax and Arguments:
+IFERROR Function Syntax and Inputs:

 value – An expression.
 Example: 4/A1